 If you use the cash basis rather than the traditional accounting method to calculate your trading profit, with the exception of cars, all other expenditure must be claimed as tax-deductible expenses rather than as capital allowances.

-Key takeaway for capital allowances
+Enhanced capital allowances

 The matters contained in this article are intended to be for general information purposes only.
 This article does not constitute legal or financial advice, nor is it a complete or authoritative statement of the law and should not be treated as such.